-Copywriting is a very important element of every SEO strategy.
-High-quality content is THE thing that’ll help you rank and that’ll set your site apart from all the other sites out there.
-You probably want to do SEO copywriting the right way.
-Without making any fatal mistakes.
-So what SEO copywriting mistakes should you definitely avoid?
-I’ll tell you all about it in this post.
+Copywriting is a crucial element of every SEO strategy.
+High-quality content is what helps you rank and sets your site apart from all the other sites out there.
+So, you’ll want to do SEO copywriting the right way.
+Preferably without making any fatal mistakes.
+Want to know what not to do when you’re writing SEO copy?
+Let’s have a look at five mistakes to avoid!

 1. Not starting with keyword research